 The HOYA Business Conduct Guidelines, which is a code of ethics based on HOYA's Management Policy and Principle, were distributed to all employees of the HOYA Group for them to understand the Group's mission and compliance policies and to act accordingly in everyday life.
 In Japan, employees annually reread the HOYA Business Conduct Guidelines at their respective workplaces to increase understanding thereof, and sign and submit a confirmation document, by which they express their intension to act accordingly, to their respective companies.
-Regional versions of the HOYA Business Conduct Guidelines were prepared in conformity with laws and regulations and customs of various countries in their respective languages and distributed to overseas employees, who understand the Guidelines and act accordingly in everyday life.
+In response to amendments to laws and regulations and changes in the social circumstances, copies of the Japanese version of the HOYA Business Conduct Guidelines have been revised and distributed to all employees of group companies in Japan.
+From the fiscal year ended March 2018 onwards, employees have been rereading the revised version.
+Furthermore, regional versions of the HOYA Business Conduct Guidelines were prepared in conformity with laws and regulations and customs of various countries in their respective languages and distributed to overseas employees, who understand the Guidelines and act accordingly in everyday life.